The Briars, Wahroonga

-The Briars is a heritage-listed residence located at 14 Woonona Avenue, in the Sydney suburb of Wahroonga in the Ku-ring-gai Council local government area of New South Wales, Australia.
+The Briars is a heritage-listed residence located at 14 Woonona Avenue, in the Sydney suburb of Wahroonga, New South Wales, Australia.
 It was designed by Charles H. Halstead.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

+William Alexander Balcombe, for whom the house was built, was the grandson of William Balcombe (Snr) a Naval Agent and Purveyor for the East India Company on the island of St Helena during the exile of Napoleon Bonaparte on the island.
+The house is named, and has resemblance to, the building where Napoleon first stayed upon his arrival in St Helena.

 History

 District history

 Captain John Hunter and Captain Arthur Phillip led the first expeditions north of Sydney Cove into the tribal lands of the Gurringal soon after the landing of the first fleet, searching for suitable agricultural land and fresh water.
 Rock carvings are the only evidence of Aboriginal habitation.
 In 1896 a large expanse of bushland was reserved as parkland and named Ku-ring-gai Chase for the original inhabitants.
 This name was also adopted by the shire formed in 1906 and the municipality gazetted in 1928.

 Millwood Farm on Blue Gum Creek was established in 1814 by a marine, Williarn Henry, the first white settler in the Ku-ring-gal area.
 In the 1820s ex-convict Joseph Fidden, a major force in the districts development, eventually became a ferryman after a brief attempt at farming.
 He rowed sawn timber from the government sawpits on the Lane Cove River to Sydney and dropped off supplies to settlements on his way home.
 The sly-grog and other facilities he provided at the infamous Fiddens Wharf attracted the rough-living sawyers and bushmen of the district.

 Later Daniel Mathew established two sawmills, one at Clanville (Roseville) in 1825 and another at Rosedale (Pymble) in 1838.
 Most of sawyers moved on when the trees were felled, leaving cleared land for fanners and orchardists who followed.
 One was Robert Pymble who gave his name to the suburb where he established the first north shore orange orchard.
 Other early settlers were Richard Archbold at Roseville and Robert Pockley at Killara.
 The Lane Cove River was used to carry the produce to Sydney.
 The harbour barrier delayed the suburbanisation of the Ku-ring-gai district and in the early 1880s the tiny settlement was judged too small to warrant a railway line.
 Access to Milsons Point remained difficult although a coach service pliedthat route from 1881 to 1887.
 By 1885 it was also possible to travel to Sydney via the five bridges road crossing the water at Fig Tree, Gladesville, Iron Cove, Glebe Island and Pyrmont.